-The staff conference room behind the consultation area is open for student use when not booked for library meetings.
-Check the schedule outside the door!
+The staff conference room in the Visual Arts Wing is open for student use when not booked for library meetings.
+Please check the schedule outside the door!
 This room has flexible furniture that can be used as one long table or many individual working spaces.
 Working on a group project, or need to practice a presentation?
 The conference room also contains a large plasma screen hooked up to the desktop computer.

-The Debate Room on Dinand's second floor (turn left at the ramp) is a large space with a variety of different study options.
-Choose one of the larger work tables for group or individual study, or grab a cubicle or computer desk.
-This room houses the library's DVD and microfilm collections as well as the microfilm reader -- check with a librarian for help using the reader!
-Several large whiteboards are also available (but please don't move them!).
-Part of this room serves as overflow for the Writer's Workshop during busy periods.
+The Debate Room on Dinand's second floor (turn left at the ramp) is a large space with a variety of different study options ranging from booths to comfortable, individual seating and group meeting areas.
+Check with the Circulation Desk for dry erase markers.
 Bonus -- the Debate Room is just a few doors from the second-floor restrooms as well as from the Writer's Workshop, Academic Services, and your friendly research librarians!

 The Scalia Lab on Dinand's second floor (turn right at the ramp) is open for student use when classes are not scheduled (Check the schedule outside the door).
 In addition to using the Mac desktops (loaded with a variety of software), students can also use the flexible furniture in the back to arrange workspaces for group or individual studies.
 The lab also contains several whiteboards, and a small printer at the back of the room.
 Bonus -- the Scalia Lab is just a few doors from the second-floor restrooms as well as from the Writer's Workshop, Academic Services, and your friendly research librarians!